Expertise of CICS Investigators

 Robert Key, Research Oceanographer, Atmospheric and Oceanic Sciences.

-Large Scale Ocean Circulation and global climate change, marine geochemistry and biogeochemistry, construction of global ocean data products for carbon cycle
+Large Scale Ocean Circulation and global climate change, marine geochemistry and biogeochemistry, construction of global ocean data products for carbon cycle investigations.

 Denise Mauzerall, Professor of Civil and Environmental Engineering and Public and International Affairs, Woodrow Wilson School.